|by Kaeli Conforti||Italy, Rome, Florence, Venice, Trip Ideas||0|

 Firenze Card (The Florence Card)

-The breakdown: Florence's two most popular museums, the Uffizi Gallery and Accademia Gallery, cost $20 each to visit.
-A three–day transit ticket costs $16 per person, so entrance fees to the two must–see museums plus the transit pass already brings you to $56.
-For just $10 more, you get free access to 48 more sights.
+The breakdown: Florence's two most popular museums, the Uffizi Gallery and Accademia Gallery, cost $25 and $9 respectively to visit.
+A three–day transit ticket costs $18 per person, so entrance fees to the two must–see museums plus the transit pass already brings you to $56.
+For just $28 more, you get free access to 65 more sights.

 The verdict: Deal!

-Where you can buy it: Any of these Hello Venezia ticket offices, at tourism agencies in the Mestre and Santa Lucia train stations, or at Marco Polo Airport.
+Where you can buy it: Create your own card online with options that will make the most of your trip, whether you're planning to use public transit or just walk and see the various museums of Vence.
+You can also find the City Pass at any of these Hello Venezia ticket offices, at tourism agencies in the Mestre and Santa Lucia train stations, or at Marco Polo Airport.

 How it works: You’ll get admission to the Doge’s Palace, Jewish Museum, 16 Chorus Churches, and the city’s 10 Civic Museums, plus discounts on parking outside the historic center, tours, concerts, and at shops.
 Plus you can take your time—the card stays active for seven days.

-The breakdown: A regular ticket to the Doge’s Palace costs $26 and includes admission to the other 10 Civic Museums if you purchase the Museum Pass instead.
+The breakdown: A regular ticket to the Doge’s Palace costs $27 and includes admission to the other 10 Civic Museums if you purchase the Museum Pass instead.
 A Chorus Pass will give you entry to 16 churches for another $13.
-Admission to the Jewish Museum is a mere $4 more, bringing your total to $43 without the Venice Card.
+Admission to the Jewish Museum is a mere $4 more, bringing your total to $44 without the Venice Card.
+For the same price, you'll have access to more museums and have seven days to use it.

 Roma Pass (The Rome Card)